w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 runtime of the chain.
 Because of the efficiency of executing logic in a parachain, fees and deposits are about 1/10th of their respective value on the Relay Chain.

-These low fee levels mean that the Asset Hub is well suited for handling
+These low fee levels mean that the AssetHub is well suited for handling
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} balances and transfers as well as managing on-chain assets.
 For example, the existential deposit for
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is